-- The clinician should determine whether there are reasonable and probable grounds to believe that they are in contact with "a child in need of intervention" (as per Section 1 of the Child, Youth and Family Enhancement Act [CYFEA]) and shall report to a director pursuant to Section 4 of the CYFEA.(1) - Reporting is done by contacting the local Child and Family Services office or calling the CHILD ABUSE HOTLINE: 1-800-387-5437 (KIDS).
-For local office contact information see www.humanservices.alberta.ca/services-near-you/15010.html.
+- The clinician should determine whether there are reasonable and probable grounds to believe that they are in contact with "a child in need of intervention" (as per Section 1(2) of the Child, Youth and Family Enhancement (CYFE) Act) and shall report to a director pursuant to Section 4 of the CYFE Act.(1) - Reporting is done by contacting the local Child and Family Services office or calling the CHILD ABUSE HOTLINE: 1-800-387-5437 (KIDS).
+For local office contact information see the ministry's website.